 This principle is about the need to ensure that you make decisions based on an objective consideration of the information that is presented to you in reports.
-In practice, this means that you must be satisfied that you have access to all of the information you need to fulfil your responsibilities, whilst - at the same time - being mindful of and respecting the distinct roles of Committee members (strategic) and senior staff (operational).
+In practice, this means that you must be satisfied that you have access to all of the information you need to fulfil your responsibilities, whilst - at the same time - being mindful of and respecting the distinct roles of Management Committee members (strategic) and senior staff (operational).
+It also means making sure that you put aside any personal views that you might have.